w3c/wot-thing-description/explainer/Explainer.md

 ### TD Serialization's relationship to JSON-LD 1.1

 Note that the WoT Working Group has been talking with JSON-LD WG with regards a missing feature in JSON-LD 1.1.
 The discussion is on-going in [HutGub issue #65](https://github.com/w3c/json-ld-api/issues/65) in the json-ld-api repository.

-Though JSON-LD 1.1 supports the use of the same name in different context as described in [Scoped Context](https://w3c.github.io/json-ld-syntax/#scoped-contexts), the WoT Working Group found that the feature is helpful, however, it still does not fully address what TD Serialization needs.
-The issue essentially is that the RDF transformed from JSON-LD 1.1 if TD were a JSON-LD 1.1 document, does not round-trip to the same TD.
-For this reason, TD Serialization is in JSON format, however, is not a JSON-LD 1.1 format.
-When the requirement WoT Working Group presented to JSON-LD Working Group is addressed and implemented in JSON-LD 1.1 draft specification as a stable feature, WoT WG will be glad to declare TD is in JSON-LD 1.1 format.
+While JSON-LD 1.1 supports the use of the same name in different context as described in [Scoped Context](https://w3c.github.io/json-ld-syntax/#scoped-contexts), the WoT Working Group found that although the feature is helpful, it still does not fully address what TD Serialization needs.
+The issue essentially is that the RDF document transformed from JSON-LD 1.1 if TD were a JSON-LD 1.1 document, does not round-trip to the same TD in JSON-LD 1.1 format.

+For this reason, TD Serialization is in JSON format, and it is not in JSON-LD 1.1 format.
+When the requirements WoT Working Group presented to JSON-LD Working Group are addressed and implemented in JSON-LD 1.1 draft specification as a stable feature, WoT WG will be delighted to declare TD is in JSON-LD 1.1 format.

 ## Features at Risk